inpe-cdsr/catalog/quick-start.md

 ## Run the docker compose files

-This section describes how to run the `docker-compose.*.yml` files, in development and production mode, and the available endpoints.
+This section describes how to run the `docker-compose.*.yml` files, in development and production mode, and show the available endpoints.

 ### Development mode